IN THE MOUNTAINS OF FIRE

 I almost give the order to butcher the mules, but then I hear more grinding, more clopping hooves, more marching boots.
 So instead I order my weary kids to run forward around a bend, and then run backwards back to us, footsteps in the sand, so that it looks like twice our number took off down the canyon…and then vanished.
 Then, quickly, I lead them in a climb, llamas and all, up the unmarkable stone. over a saddle of sandstone into another canyon.
 That’ll open the soldier’s eyes!

-(After that I keep my eyes open.
-Don makes the usual arrangements to rent pier-space for our boat, alongside those of the other students who have come in by sea this day.
-It reminds me of Til, where learning to sail counts as a major rite of passage, just like here.
-I almost relax again.
 Our landlord (sealord?) shall make regular deductions from our stipend, and then send the rest on up to the school for our tuition; we won’t even have to think about it, once we sign the papers.
-As I take my turn doing so, I notice that whole rows of boats have taken on water, and a number have sunk, forgotten.)
+As I take my turn doing so, I take one last glance at the pie.
+I notice that whole rows of boats have taken on water, and a number have sunk, forgotten.)